Kerry-Jayne Wilson: Work

 In 2021, Wilson published New Zealand Seabirds, a summary of her 50 years of research.
 She died on 29 March 2022.

 Awards and honours

 In 2012, Wilson was awarded the OSNZ's Robert Falla Memorial Award for her "work... in the field of ornithology and her contributions to the work of the society over many years".

 In the 2019 New Year Honours, Wilson was appointed a Member of the New Zealand Order of Merit, for services to seabird conservation.

+In 2023, the fossil penguin species Eudyptula wilsonae was named after her.

 Publications

 Wilson published 70 scientific papers and three books.
 Among her most important works is Flight of the Huia, a book that deals with the issue of species conservation in New Zealand.